List of NCIS: New Orleans characters: Sebastian Lund

 Sebastian Lund (Rob Kerkovich) is originally a Jefferson Parish forensic specialist, and Dr. Wade's lab assistant, though he later attends FLETC and joins Pride's team as a Forensics Agent.
 Sebastian is a hardened conspiracy theorist, and is somewhat socially awkward.
 In season one, it is revealed that he is in a relationship with a woman named Melissa.
+Also in Season one, Lund reveals that one of his accomplishments is "beating Super Mario Bros.
+2 in 8 1/2 minutes", a time two seconds ahead of the world record at the time.
 In season two, Sebastian helps Meredith Brody uncover the conspiracy surrounding her sister's death.
 Though the team initially resents Sebastian for enabling Brody, he is later proved to be correct.
 In 2015, it is revealed that he has been working with Loretta for five years.
 In season three, he becomes the fifth member of Pride's team after graduating from FLETC.
 Pride, similarly, contacted Director Vance to note how worried he was about Sebastian's abilities in the field, but also added that he believed he deserved a chance to prove himself.
 Over time, Sebastian has shown he is capable of handling himself in the field, looking to Tim McGee as a role model due to their similar backgrounds.
 He is often regularly partnered up with Gregorio, both being the newest members of the team and supported each other in firefights.